-With the new generation of engine oils near market distribution, it's getting close to decision time for operations that will rely on these oils to enhance their business.
-While change can be uncomfortable, you don't have to go through it alone.
-For over four years, your partners at Phillips 66 have been preparing for the latest category upgrade with millions of miles of lab and on-road testing.
+The newest generation of engine oil is now in market and owners of heavy-duty vehicles stand ready to reap the benefits.
+For years, your partners at Phillips 66 have been preparing for this category upgrade with millions of miles of lab and on-road testing.
 The results?
 Unprecedented.
 All of our engineered formulas in the API CK-4 and FA-4 categories exceed standard industry requirements and have proven to maximize fuel economy and wear protection, and minimize emissions.

 Durable Performance & Fuel Economy